objektwerks/pwa.pool/README.md

     1. Sign up with email; or
     2. Sign in with license and email
 2. Else If Licensee is persisted on client:
-    1. Sign in with persisted Licensee
+    1. Sign in with persisted Licensee(license and emails)
-3. List, Add, Update pool, surface, pump, timer, timersetting heater, heater-on, heater-off, lifecycle, cleaning, measurement, chemical, supply, repair
+3. List | Add | Update pool, surface, pump, timer, timersetting heater, heater-on, heater-off, lifecycle, cleaning, measurement, chemical, supply, repair
 4. Chart measurements, chemicals, supplies and repairs

 Panes